Countryside and Wildlife Across Lancashire

 Analysing a Site for Ecological Features

-A Preliminary Ecological Appraisal (PEA) / Phase 1 Habitat Survey will be the natural first step in any assessment on a development site, as it will facilitate the inspection of the entirety of the site for any and all ecological features.
+A Preliminary Ecological Appraisal (PEA) / Phase 1 Habitat Survey will be the natural first step in any assessment of a development site, as it will facilitate the inspection of the entirety of the site for any and all ecological features.
 Alternatively, if there is known occupancy of a certain species of animal or plant, it may be more suitable to move ahead to an assessment specifically designed for the species in question.

 If protected species are found on the site, the ecological surveyor will recommend mitigation measures to reduce overlap between their habitat and the development, and further surveys that will give them and the local planning authority all the information they need to pass a planning application.
 If protected species are not found on the site, however, the ecologist will confirm this in the report and give any further insight, such as if the site has the potential for protected species to create habitats in the future.

-Request an Ecology Survey Quote
+Request an Ecological Survey Quote